-

 The European Proficiency Scale

-framework is to compare your proficiency in your mother tongue with
+The basic idea of this European framework is to compare your proficiency in your mother tongue with your foreign language fluency.

-your foreign language competence.
-Along with growing mastery of
+Along with growing knowledge of vocabulary and

-syntax and grammar, vocabulary generally develops from communication about
+grammar, generally develops from communication about

 Language skills an conscience grow through

-the integration of words you need for collaboration towards common
+the integration of words you need for collaboration towards

 goals, sharing about free